bodybuilders-team/ist-meic-pdc-g03/performance-study.md

 ## Serial
 This is the basis of OMP implementation too, so figuring out the optimizations for this will help in the OMP implementation too.

+### Swap buffer
+In serial, swap buffer is consistently around 2% faster than without it.

 ### Buffer Swap Strategy